BMCARDONA/bmcardona.github.io/_posts/2023-06-09-vectors-and-matrices.md

 img: assets/img/neural_network.jpeg
 ---

-It is sometimes difficult to wrap one's mind around what is happening mathematically inside the layer of a neural network between an input matrix, a weight matrix, and bias vector.
+It is sometimes difficult to wrap one's mind around what is happening mathematically inside the layer of a neural network between an input matrix, a weight matrix, and a bias vector.
 But, fear not!
 Let's go through an example to see *exactly* how the dot product between an input matrix $\mathbf{\hat{X}}$ and a weight matrix $\mathbf{\hat{W}}$ is calculated, how broadcasting can be used to add the bias vector $\mathbf{\hat{b}}$ to the resulting product, and why the dimensions of the resulting matrices and vectors make sense. \\

 Suppose we have an $2 \times 2$ input matrix $\mathbf{\hat{X}}$, which represents a batch of 2 training examples, with 2 features each: